 “Todo se normaliza.”

-By Hilda Vega, Director of the Grassroots Climate Solutions Fund
+By Hilda Vega, former Director of the Grassroots Climate Solutions Fund

 Everything becomes commonplace.

 Miriam Miranda, coordinator of the Garifuna Black Fraternal Organization of Honduras (OFRANEH), noted this reality multiple times during a recent dialogue hosted by Grassroots Climate Solutions Fund member Grassroots International and New York University’s Center for Latin American and Caribbean Studies about the struggle for the respect of human rights in Honduras.